Suraj051198/Password-Manager/README.md

 ## 🌟 Features

-- **Secure Password Storage**: All passwords are encrypted and stored securely
+- **Local Password Storage**: All passwords are stored securely in your browser's localStorage
 - **User Authentication**: Secure login and registration system
 - **Password Management**: Add, edit, delete, and view stored passwords
 - **Copy to Clipboard**: Quick copy functionality for websites, usernames, and passwords